-Associate Professor, Associate Director of Missouri Prevention Center, Director of the Doctoral Program
+Associate Professor, Associate Director of Missouri Prevention Science Institute, Director of the Doctoral Program

 PhD, University of North Carolina, 2012; MSW, Southern Illinois University, 2001; BS, Southern Illinois University, 1996.

 School and Community Service Agency Collaborations; School-Based Interventions for Children with Social, Emotional, and Behavioral Health Concerns; Building Self-Determination for Students with Educational Disabilities; Site-Based Information Systems to Inform Tiered Response Models.

 Evaluation Research to Inform Clinical Practice; Human Behavior and the Social Environment; Adolescent Antisocial and Aggressive Behavior.

 - 2017 Friend of School Social Work Award from the School Social Work Association of Missouri

 - 2016 Society for Social Work and Research Deborah K. Padgett Early Career Achievement Award